BlockchainInstituteChi/developer-bootcamp/README.md

 ### C. Implement Payment Confirmations via Infura

 Infura provides a public registry of the Ethereum Blockchain.
-Use the example in `app/examples/infura-call.js` to implement an Infura lookup to verify a transaction which has been made to your address.
+Use the example in `app/examples/infura-listener.js` to implement an Infura listener to verify a transaction which has been made to your address.

 ## 3. Hierarchical Deterministic Wallets